tomas-langer/helidon/examples/se-inject/se-proposal.md

 5. NO runtime reflection
 6. Database access support
 7. A declarative client to call other REST services
+8. Use MP and Jakarta APIs for features as much as we can (considering AOT)
+9. Have a synchronous API support to leverage project Loom (once it is available)

 # Initial Design proposal
 This proposal is not based on a POC - this is a set of ideas that we should use for a POC.